Slovene Istria: Geography

 The 43 kilometers long coastline of Slovenian Istria has numerous peninsulas and bays such as Piran peninsula and Gulf of Piran, Gulf of Koper and Ankaran peninsula on which is at the same time one of only two nature reserves on Slovenian coast, the other one being the Strunjan reserve.
 In the Strunjan reserve lies the only coastal cliff in Slovenia which is at the same time the only cliff in Trieste Bay.
 The inner part of the region is more hilly, with various types of landscape, including the most known karst landscape in the Karst region.

 The most important water-flows in Slovenian Istria are the Dragonja and Rižana rivers.

 Economy and transportation

 Slovenian Istria is the second most prosperous region in Slovenia after Central Slovenia.
 The two most important economic branches are transport and tourism, followed by services and industry.

 The Port of Koper is the only international port in Slovenia and one of the largest in the Adriatic Sea.
-It is considered as one of the strategically most important firms in Slovenian economy.